ecole-francaise-nz/website/content/en/_index.md

 **🌍 About Us**

-École Française Internationale Auckland is part of the renowned global network of **580 French schools across 139 countries**, known for academic excellence and innovation.
+École Française Internationale Auckland is part of the renowned global network of **580 French schools across 140 countries**, known for academic excellence and innovation.

 🔑 **Key Information**

 - **Opening date**: 2025 school year
 - **Location**: 131 Remuera Road, Remuera
+- **No zoning**: Students can live anywhere
 - **Classes**: Grande Section (Years 0 & 1), CP (Year 2), CE1 (Year 3)
 - **Curriculum**: French program taught in French (3½ days per week) and in English (1½ days per week)
 - **Limited Spots**: Maximum of 15 students per class
-- **Eligibility**: Children born between **1 July 2017 and 30 September 2020**
+- **Eligibility**: Children born between **1 July 2017 and 31 December 2020**.
+- **Language**: We welcome all children, whether they already speak French or are new to the language.
+- **Cost**: Tuition is free for all students!

 📢 **Enrol Now!**